illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 ## Abstract

 This paper explains the minimal steps on creating a small web-based business.
-You will find a simple enumeration of the steps involved and an enumeration of all those artifacts that are created during this procedure and from now on will be your company’s assets.
-Steps are not drilled down to details for simplicity.
+You will find a simple sequence of the steps involved towards the construction of the site and an enumeration of all those artifacts that are created during this procedure and from now on will be your company’s assets.
+Steps are not drilled down to details for simplicity reason.

 ## Basic Requirement: company IMSI/MSISDN
 This is the #1 Requirement: A company cell phone.

 A cell phone number from the country your business is set up.
 This must not be your private cell phone.
-Instead it will be the technical number that every web third party entity refers to your company.
-This number is the equivalent id just as the VAT in finance.
+Instead it will be the technical number that every web third party entity uses to contact or verify your company.
+This number is the equivalent id to the VAT in finance.

 Make sure it is an easy to remember MSISDN!
 This is the only requirement.